Double (association football): Democratic Republic of the Congo

 In the Democratic Republic of the Congo, six teams have won the Double of the Linafoot and the Coupe du Congo.

 Republic of the Congo

 In the Republic of the Congo, three teams have won the Double of the Congo Premier League and the Coupe du Congo.

 Djibouti

-In Djibouti, four teams have won the Double of the Djibouti Premier League and the Djibouti Cup.
+In Djibouti, five teams have won the Double of the Djibouti Premier League and the Djibouti Cup.

 Egypt

 In Egypt, two teams have won the Double of the Egyptian Premier League and the Egypt Cup.

 Equatorial Guinea

 In Equatorial Guinea, no team has won the Double of the Equatoguinean Premier League and the Equatoguinean Cup.

 Eritrea

 In Eritrea, no team has won the Double of the Eritrean Premier League and the Eritrean Cup.

 Ethiopia

 In Ethiopia, three teams have won the Double of the Ethiopian Premier League and the Ethiopian Cup.

 Gabon

 In Gabon, five teams have won the Double of the Gabon Championnat National D1 and the Coupe du Gabon Interclubs.